menu

 WDL promotional campaign, c.
 1940

-These are just a few of WDL's highlights of 80 years...
+These are just a few highlights of WDL's history...

 1936